itsHardStyl3r/itsHardStyl3r/README.md

   [Concurrent programming](https://github.com/itsHardStyl3r/concurrent-programming) – multilayered, concurrent and real-time WPF application written in C# (dotnet 9.0).

-  [Fifteen puzzle solver](https://github.com/itsHardStyl3r/fifteen-game-school) – Java application solving the Fifteen Puzzle using BFS, DFS, and A* algorithms.
+  [Fifteen puzzle solver](https://github.com/itsHardStyl3r/fifteen-game-school) – Java application solving the Fifteen puzzle using BFS, DFS, and A* algorithms.
 Includes detailed algorithm analysis and benchmarking.

-  [Game of Life simulator](https://github.com/itsHardStyl3r/game-of-life-school) – Java application solving the Fifteen Puzzle using BFS, DFS, and A* algorithms.
-Includes detailed algorithm analysis and benchmarking.

-  [Fifteen game solver](https://github.com/itsHardStyl3r/fifteen-game-school) – It demonstrates the Game of Life algorithm using Java and JavaFX as well as it being a multimodule maven project and containing unit tests.
+  [Game of Life simulator](https://github.com/itsHardStyl3r/game-of-life-school) – It demonstrates the Game of Life algorithm using Java and JavaFX as well as it being a multimodule maven project and containing unit tests.

   [Chess (for school)](https://github.com/itsHardStyl3r/chess-for-school) – A simple app in C++ to play Chess in your terminal.
 No advanced algorithms implemented.
 Tested only in Windows Terminal, so no guarantees it will work anywhere else.
 </details>